CopernicaMarketingSoftware/Documentation/Publisher/en/loadprofile-and-loadsubprofile.md

     only 2 subprofiles are returned.
 -   The returned subprofiles sorted ascending (asc) using the value in the field "*orderdate*"
--   Finaly smarty foreach is used to iterate through the results (you need foreach to be able to show data from all returned subprofiles!)
+-   Finally smarty foreach is used to iterate through the results (you need foreach to be able to show data from all returned subprofiles!)

 ### The result